doggerman/formget-contact-form/readme.txt

 Because we host everything, when you design a form with FormGet it automatically builds database. you can view all your entries from your dashboard of FormGet by making yourself logged in.

+= How can customer log their Queries? =

+When you create account in FormGet you automatically get support desk.
+Any entries submitted from FormGet form that you have embeded on your website, get automatically converted into ticket that you can get working on, from your account.
+FormGet Contact Form let you collect feedback and queries directlly from your website.

 == Changelog ==